darshan1212/pdfme/README.md

 });
 ```

-You can create a PDF file like the below.
+You can create a PDF file like this below.

 ![](https://raw.githubusercontent.com/pdfme/pdfme/main/website/static/img/simplePdf.png)